Image

 Penalties for Failing to Register as a Sex Offender in Barry County and Throughout Missouri

-Failure to register as a sex offender is considered a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.
+Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it is elevated to a class D felony.

 Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Barry County, MO child pornography lawyers, we provide assistance in the following areas for clients in Barry County, MO:
+In addition to expert legal representation from our skilled Barry County, MO child pornography attorneys, we provide assistance in the following areas for clients in Barry County and anywhere in Missouri:

 Child Pornography Defense Lawyer Barry County, MO | Criminal Defense Law Firm in Barry County, MO | Combs Waterkotte